What you need to know

 PEP is the name of the treatment given to people who may have been exposed to HIV.
 The aim is to try and prevent you from getting the virus.
 A combination of medicines is used for four weeks.
 It is more effective the sooner you take it.

-If you think you have been exposed to HIV within the last 72 hours, you can go to: Beckenham Beacon sexual health clinic or to A&E if it is out of hours.
+If you think you have been exposed to HIV within the last 72 hours, you can go to Beckenham Beacon sexual health clinic, or to an Emergency Department (A and E) if it is out of hours.

 In Bromley, service users have access to a highly specialist HIV nursing team.
 Our team is integrated with the King's College Hospital HIV service including specialist doctors, HIV consultants and pharmacists to support patients living with HIV.